Guidance for companies.

 Audit exemptions and change of accounting framework

 Currently, to be eligible for an audit exemption in the UK, small companies must be less than a certain size in terms of balance sheet and turnover.
-The new regulations align mandatory audit thresholds with accounting thresholds, meaning Small to Medium Enterprises (SMEs) will be able to obtain an exemption if they meet two out of three criteria relating to balance sheet total, turnover and number of employees.
+The new regulations align mandatory audit thresholds with accounting thresholds, meaning small companies and limited liability partnerships will be able to obtain an exemption if they meet 2 out of 3 criteria relating to balance sheet total, turnover and number of employees.
 This change will allow 36,000 more companies to choose not to have an audit.

 - its general guidance to companies (see Chapter 8 - Dormant Company Accounts and Chapter 11: Audit Exemption for Subsidiaries)